 1. Augusta University

 We start the list with the only public medical school in Georgia.
-Founded in 1828, the Medical College of Georgia is one of the oldest medical schools in the U.S. It has a wide variety of departments many research and affiliated centers, and it offers clinical training outside the main campus of Augusta University.
+Founded in 1828, the Medical College of Georgia is one of the oldest medical schools in the U.S. It has 23 academic departments, research and affiliated clinical sites across Georgia, and it offers clinical training outside the main campus of Augusta University.

 2. Emory University